Judiciary of Poland: Supreme Court

-The Supreme Court (Sąd Najwyższy) is the highest court for verdicts made in common and military courts, but is not considered part of either.
+The Supreme Court (Sąd Najwyższy) is the highest court for verdicts made in common and military courts.
+It is technically separate from both.

 In its main capacity, it serves as a court of cassation reviewing selected verdicts of the courts of second instance, which cannot be appealed further (i.e., district courts or district military courts for cases originating in regional or military garrison courts, respectively; and appeal courts for cases originating in district courts).
 For some staturorily created regulatory colleges, cassations are also possible against the rulings of their disciplinary organs.

 If the case originates within a district military court, a disciplinary panel either for common court judges (affiliated with an appeal court), military court judges (affiliated with a district military court), or for public prosecutors (affiliated with the minister of justice), the Supreme Court will process it as a court of second instance because all of these organs are directly below the Supreme Court in the judicial hierarchy.
 As an exception, any disciplinary cases against its own judges, or the most grave disciplinary cases against public prosecutors as well as against common or military court judges, are tried in the Supreme Court.
 (Note: In cases when a public prosecutor or a justice of a common or military court has committed a serious crime or has engaged in "political activity", the trial will be held in the Disciplinary Chamber, while appeals will be heard by an enlarged panel of the same chamber.
 Given the appointment of the Disciplinary Chamber by the partisan KRS and the prohibition to question the appropriateness of the appointment of the judges, opponents have nicknamed the legislation a "muzzle law".
 From 15 July, disciplining judges for questioning the appointment or independence of a judge if this is related to adjudicating cases will no longer be allowed.)

-Cassations and complaints may be filed either by selected public officials (skarga nadzwyczajna, extraordinary complaint), or via the Public Prosecutor General/Ombudsman or Children Ombudsman in cases of verdicts concerning children ("extraordinary" cassation), or via cassation on request of the party ("ordinary" cassation), or, in criminal cases, by lodging a complaint on a second instance court verdict.
-Extraordinary cassations may be entered in virtually any case at any time; other methods of complaint/cassation have limitations, and cases related to some matters may not be subject to cassation at all, when specifically excluded by an act.